Above: My first page spread in my 8.25 x 10.5 inch Hand•Book journal. Click on the image to view an enlargement.

 If you are a beginning watercolorist, or someone who wants to have the ability to occasionally use watercolor in his journal I do not recommend you buy this journal.
 Instead get yourself a Strathmore 500 Series Mixed Media Journal and work on some sympathetic paper.
 Or look into getting one of the many quality spirally bound watercolor sketchbooks.
 Yes, it's not ideal if you want to work across the gutter but the paper is what you need to really learn your technique on.

 Cheap Joe's makes a series of watercolor journals that are spiral bound: American Journey (make sure you buy the watercolor, not drawing, paper ones; the watercolor books contain THSaunders/Waterford in either HP or CP, 140 lb.) and also one containing their Kilimanjaro paper.
 (The Kilimanjaro Watercolor Paintbooks have drawing paper interleaved between the watercolor paper.
 I have used this paper and found it excellent.
 I do not know what type of covers they have on the Kilmanjaro series and you should inquire.
-The American Journey series has excellent heavy covers but they are marred, in my opinion by having American Journey stamped on the cover.)
+The American Journey series has excellent heavy covers but they are marred, in my opinion by having American Journey stamped on the front cover.
+I prefer subtle marking on the back cover.)

 I think beginning watercolorists should do themselves a favor and by a book more compatible to ensuring them a faster and less frustrating learning curve.
 Your time is worth more than what you will spend on suitable books.